 Every Thursday for the last eleven months, I’ve had the chance to volunteer at the Pacific Northwest Writers Association, a nonprofit dedicated to helping both writers and authors achieve and continue to achieve their dreams.
 Here’s how helping out PNWA has helped me grow as a writer:

 1. I’ve learned a lot about the business of books.

 As a creative writing student, I learn about the art of writing.
 In class, we learn everything from Aristotle’s Poetics to the sublime to the use of dialogue tags.
 Other than the occasional “where is fiction headed,” there’s not much talk about the process a writer must go through in order to publish a book.
-In the eleven months I’ve been volunteering, I’ve learned how to write a damn good query letter, pitch a manuscript, research agents and editors (and why that’s important), self-publish, market a book; I’ve learned how much I can expect to pay an editor, and how much a book cover and a book tour can cost.
+In the eleven months I’ve been volunteering, I’ve learned how to write a damn good query letter, pitch a manuscript, research agents and editors (and why that’s important), self-publish a book, and market a book.
+I’ve learned how much I can expect to pay an editor, and how much a book cover and a book tour can cost.
 I could go on, but you get the point.

 2. I’ve learned more about honing my craft.